Before You Begin

-Before you install the FIM Service, certain tasks should be completed and verified on the server that is running SQL.
+Before you install the FIM Service, certain tasks should be completed and verified on the server that is running SQL Server.

 Ensure that the service accounts used by SQL Server Database and SQL Server Agent are either domain accounts or built-in service accounts (for example, Network Service).
 You cannot use local computer accounts.

-When you configure the service account for SQL, consult the following articles:
+When you configure the service accounts for SQL Server, consult the following articles:

 The SQL Server service account should not be a local computer account.
-A local account cannot impersonate domain accounts and the FIM Service does not behave as expected.
+A local account cannot impersonate domain accounts and the FIM Service will not behave as expected.

-Make sure the SQL Server Agent service is set to start automatically.
+Make sure that the SQL Server Agent service and the SQL Server Service Broker is set to start automatically.

-When the FIM Service and FIM Synchronization Service are installed, the data and log files are created in the default locations that are specified by SQL.
-For optimal performance, these should be located on different drives and on different spindles.
+When the FIM Service and FIM Synchronization Service are installed, the data and log files are created in the default locations that are specified by SQL Server.
+For optimal performance, these log files should be located on different drives and on different spindles.